 1889 – Gabriel Dumont was pardoned for his part in the Northwest Rebellion.

-1897 – The first Women’s Institute was organized by Mrs. Adelaide Hunter Hoodless in Stoney Creek (Ontario).
-Its mission was to improve standards and enrich cultural life of those who live in countryside areas or small centres.
+1897 – The first Women’s Institute was organized by Mrs Adelaide Hunter Hoodless in Stoney Creek (Ontario).
+Its mission was to improve standards and enrich the cultural life of those who live in countryside areas or small centres.
 Later it spread through Canada and Britain.

 1911 – Japan rejected a trade treaty with Canada.

 1920 – Shareholders of the Grand Trunk Railway approved its sale to the government.

 1928 – The University of Toronto’s Varsity Grads defeated the Swiss for the Olympic hockey title.